Positive sectional curvature is not preserved under the Ricci flow in dimensions seven and thirteen: Aloff--Wallach spaces

 The upshot of considering these two families is that the corresponding subset of metrics with $\sec>0$ is manageable to describe, and in fact very simple in the case of the two-parameter family by Theorem~\ref{THM:cone_U2_invariant}.
-Moreover, for these two families of metrics, the Ricci flow reduces to an ODE system in two or three variables instead of the four variables in \eqref{Eq:Ricci_Flow}, making it easier to analyze.
+Moreover, for these two families of metrics, the Ricci flow reduces to an ODE system in two or three variables instead of the four variables in System~\eqref{Eq:Ricci_Flow}, making it easier to analyze.

-In the two following sections we treat each family separately and find metrics on $W_{1,1}^7$, within each family which have $\sec>0$ and lose this property when evolved by the Ricci flow.
+In Section~\ref{S:3_param_nearby_spaces} we treat each family separately and find metrics on $W_{1,1}^7$, within each family which have $\sec>0$ and lose this property when evolved by the Ricci flow.
 More precisely, we prove the following two theorems.

-\begin{theorem}[$2$-parameter family] There exist $\su{3}$-invariant metrics of the form $(t, t, s, s)$ on the Aloff--Wallach space $W_{1,1}^7$ which have positive sectional curvature and evolve under the Ricci flow to metrics with non-positively curved planes. \end{theorem}
+\begin{theorem}[Two-parameter family] There exist $\su{3}$-invariant and right $\u{2}$-invariant metrics $\langle\cdot,\cdot\rangle_{t,t,s,s}$ on the Aloff--Wallach space $W_{1,1}^7$ which have positive sectional curvature and evolve under the Ricci flow to metrics with negatively curved $2$-planes. \end{theorem}